 - If you are a musician, find opportunities to busk and perform.
 Look for parties, functions and markets (food markets, farmers markets) etc.

-- Post status updates that are honest and about how hard you’re working at finding opportunity.
+- Post status updates that are honest and about how hard you’re working at finding an opportunity.
 You can speak about your struggle but speak like a fighter, someone who is a champion.
 Don’t be a whiner!
-There’s millions with a worse life than you, thousands who won’t make it and will suffer as a result.
+There are millions with a worse life than you, thousands who won’t make it and will suffer as a result.
 You’re going to champion.

-- People want human beings on twitter – not marketing platforms.
+- People want human beings on Facebook – not marketing platforms.
 Be smart, caring, funny and motivational.

 Across all platforms, including blogs, Twitter, Facebook and Linkedin – people want to share and connect meaningfully.
 You need to Like and Share the information that those people you follow publish if you want to attract their attention.
-For example, if you look at the comments on many posts on this blog, the section is flooded by desperate people asking someone to solve their problems.
+For example, if you look at the comments on this blog, the section is flooded by desperate people asking someone to solve their problems.
 Few comments thank authors for advice or share it with their friends.
+We need to learn to reciprocate more.

 Ultimately we write in the hope that our writing inspires, gives direction and helps you to face the day bravely.